When your tenant moves in, you can ask them for bond money up to the equivalent of 4 weeks’ rent.

 You and your tenant should complete and sign an official Bond lodgement form.

-You must give the tenant a receipt for any bond money paid, and then send the bond money to the Department of Building and Housing, along with the Bond lodgement form, within 23 working days of receiving it.
+You must give the tenant a receipt for any bond money paid, and then send the bond money to the Ministry of Business, Innovation and Employment (MBIE), along with the Bond lodgement form, within 23 working days of receiving it.

-In the case of a boarding house tenancy, a boarding house landlord is not required to lodge the bond with the Department of Building and Housing if the bond is the equivalent to one weeks’ rent or less.
+In the case of a boarding house tenancy, a boarding house landlord is not required to lodge the bond with the MBIE if the bond is the equivalent to one weeks’ rent or less.

 When you send us the bond money:

-- check the Bond lodgement form is signed by both landlord and tenant.
-When an application is made for a bond refund, the signatures on the bond refund form are checked against those on the Bond lodgement form, so the Department of Building and Housing needs to hold a copy of the signature of anyone likely to sign the bond refund form.
+- Check the Bond lodgement form is signed by both landlord and tenant.
+When an application is made for a bond refund, the signatures on the bond refund form are checked against those on the Bond lodgement form, so MBIE needs to hold a copy of the signature of anyone likely to sign the bond refund form.

 - If you are paying the bond by instalments, a bond number will be printed on the acknowledgement of your first payment.
 Please make sure that you quote this bond number on each Bond lodgement form that you use for later instalments or part payments.
 If you don’t do this, the bond may be filed under several different numbers, resulting in a delay in the bond refund.